VIJAYKUMAR22007124/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

 Y-Axis Supporter :

 The Y-axis supporter must be designed to withstand the forces generated during printing and maintain the printer's accuracy and stability.
-Horiz. & Vertical Threaded Rod : The horizontal threaded rod is typically used to hold the pulley that drives the movement of the print bed along the Y-axis.The vertical threaded rod is typically used to control the Z-axis movement of the print bed

 Smooth Rod :